grab/engineering-blog/_posts/2023-10-23-llm-powered-data-classification.md

 We are also planning to scale out this solution to more data platforms to streamline governance-related metadata generation to more teams.
 The development of downstream applications using our metadata is also on the way.
 These exciting applications are from various domains such as security, data discovery, etc.

+## Acknowledgements

+Grab recently participated in the Singapore government’s regulatory sandbox, where we successfully demonstrated how LLMs can efficiently and effectively perform data classification, allowing Grab to compound the value of its data for innovative use cases while safeguarding sensitive information such as PII.

 # Join us